k2ojima/userstyles/README.md

 ## Contribution
 1. Fork this repository.
 2. Install node.js and yarn if you haven't.
-3. Run `yarn install`
+3. Run `$ yarn` in Terminal
-4. Edit some style (in the `sass` directory) and then bump up version (on the line 4).
+4. Edit some style (in the `sass/` directory).
-5. Run `yarn build`.
-You can also run `yarn watch` to compile on edit.
-6. Push the branch and make a pull request.
+5. Commit, push the branch and make a pull request.

 ### Notes:
 * Your commit messages need to meet conventional commit format.
 See [here](https://github.com/conventional-changelog/commitlint#what-is-commitlint).